Bookmark Saturday #1

 macOS and iOS

 This is a crazy remarkable thing if you use Swift.
 As soon as you change a file, Xcode recompiles and injects it into the app if it’s already running.
 For Swift games, this is even faster than the new building pipeline in Unity.
-I’d love to have this on a real device, but it needs to be able to access the binary, hence just iOS Simulator.
+I’d love to have this on a real device, but it needs to access the binary, hence just iOS Simulator.
 Also, take a look at the InjectionIII evil eval.
 Crazy.
 Also, JetBrains have a useful article about InjectionIII injection on their blog.

 Morphing shapes in SwiftUI